Judge a Book by its Cover: Investigating Multi-Modal LLMs for Multi-Page Handwritten Document Transcription: A benchmark for multi-page handwritten document transcription

+In Section~\ref{sec:experiments} we evaluate the methods described above on three multi-page handwritten document datasets, including \mhills{}, a new dataset labeled by the authors and derived from public domain but not-previously-scanned documents obtained from a charity, the Malvern Hills Trust.
+See Appendix~\ref{sec:app:example-docs} for example documents from each dataset.

-\paragraph{Multi-page datasets.} For IAM all of the documents are single pages, with the machine-typed text at the top of the page and the same text, handwritten, below it.
-We programmatically crop the images to contain only the handwritten part (using provided metadata) and then combine them at random by writer ID to produce 2- and 3- image multi-page documents.
-For IAM we use a subset of 268 multi-page documents, 210 with 2 pages and the rest with 3, and henceforth refer to this multi-page dataset as \iam{}.
+\paragraph{\iam{}.} The IAM Handwriting Database \citep{marti2002iam} is a handwriting benchmark of single pages, where each page contains a machine-typed passage and a handwritten copy of the same text beneath it, written by one of 657 English-speaking writers.
+We crop the images to contain only the handwritten part (using provided metadata) and then combine them by writer ID to produce documents with consistent handwriting, and often related content.
+We use a subset of 242 images to construct 107 multi-page documents, 79 with two pages and 28 with three, and henceforth refer to this multi-page dataset as \iam{}.
+We note that, though the multi-page documents produced are, in a sense, synthetic, the consistent handwriting means this is suitable for testing the cross-page extrapolation capabilities of our methods.
+Furthermore, many of the pages in the IAM Database are generated from splitting single text sources anyway (as Figure~\ref{fig:example-iam-side-by-side} demonstrates), so many of our multi-page documents do, in fact, flow from page to page and/or share related text content.

-We also evaluate methods on documents of varying length in terms of page count, for which we construct a dataset of 10 documents per page count from 2-10 pages.

-\paragraph{Methods.} Below is an overview of the different methods used for experiments in this section, in approximate complexity(/cost) order.
-Figures~\ref{fig:firstpage} and \ref{fig:ocr_only}--\ref{fig:all_pages} illustrate some of these methods to make the pipeline clearer.